KacperStrugala1/KacperStrugala1/README.md

 # 💫 About Me:
 ⚙ Engineer student of Telecommunication, passionate in coding <br>
-🔭 I’m currently working on personal projects in Python with backend <br>
+🔭 I’m currently working on personal projects in Python with backend and automatization <br>
-👓 Developing my skills with DevOps

 # 💻 Tech Stack:
 Languages and Frameworks: <br>